GUN COUNTRY: Where in the U.S. Are Guns Most Popular?

-Despite gun ownership being a relatively obscure hobby (video games, movies, books, sports and online shopping are all much more popular), guns remain so divisive politically that no meaningful federal gun control legislation has been enacted in the past 25 years.
-Meanwhile, thousands of people have died in mass shootings and thousands of others have been killed by the quotidian gun violence and gun suicides that besiege America.
+Despite the fact that most Americans don’t personally own guns, access to firearms remains such a politically divisive issue that no new, major federal gun control legislation has been enacted for the past 25 years.
+Meanwhile, thousands of people have died in mass shootings, and thousands more have been killed by small-scale violence and suicides by guns.

-Bridging the political divides over guns and gun control could be helped by a deeper understanding of the geographic differences in gun sales, gun crimes and gun deaths.
-We wanted to look at where in the United States all three of these things were most common and see what connections and correlations can be drawn between those states.
+Having a deeper understanding of the nexus between gun sales, gun crimes, and gun deaths is important to bridging the political divide and enacting gun violence legislation.
+We wanted to look at where in the United States gun sales, crimes, and deaths were most common, and see what connections and correlations we can draw between those states.

 Retail Gun Sales